eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 The code formatting is enforced through the CI using `clang-format` and can be used by following this [guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/CONTRIBUTING.md#coding-style)

 The codebase is linted with `clang-tidy` to enforce naming conventions and basic coding rules and checked in the Pull-Requests by review.
-A [static code analysis](https://github.com/eclipse-iceoryx/iceoryx/blob/master/CONTRIBUTING.md#static-code-analysis) is done regularly with the Axivion Suite to check against a defined [ruleset](https://github.com/eclipse-iceoryx/iceoryx/blob/master/tools/axivion/axivion_config.json), but the results are not publicly accessible due to licensing.
+A [static code analysis](https://github.com/eclipse-iceoryx/iceoryx/blob/master/CONTRIBUTING.md#static-code-analysis) is done regularly with the Axivion Suite, but the results are not publicly accessible due to licensing.

 ## Dependencies [5]